LewisJassy/chatbot/README.md

 ## Description

 The Chatbot project is designed to provide a seamless and interactive experience to users through a conversational interface.
 The frontend is built using React, providing a dynamic and responsive user interface.
-The backend is developed using Django, handling the logic and processing of the chatbot's responses.
+The backend is developed using Django and fastAPI, handling the logic and processing of the chatbot's responses.
 The AI used for the chatbot is from Cohere, ensuring advanced natural language processing capabilities.